Developer-Autodesk/viewer-javascript-tutorial/chapter-1.md

 <a name="ObtainingAnAPIKey"></a>
 ## Obtaining an API Key

-All View & Data API applications accesses the service using an API key.
-The API key enables you to monitor your application's API usage, and ensures that Autodesk can contact you about your application if necessary.
+All View & Data API applications access the service using an API key.
+The API key enables you to monitor your application's API usage and ensures that Autodesk can contact you about your application if necessary.
 Because these keys are used to authenticate your access to the API, this also protects your data from being accessed without your permission.

 To create your API key:

 * Visit the [Autodesk Developers Page](https://developer.autodesk.com/api/view-and-data-api/) and sign in with your Autodesk Account, or click the Sign Up link to create an account for free if you don't already have one.

 * Click the 'Create an App' link.